From mama roos, to receiving blankets, I’ve got an elaborate baby registry cheat sheet to get you started on all things baby.

 - Thank You List: Use our online tool to track your gifts easily, so you can send thank you notes later.

 Register for Everything

-From the looks of it, Target, buybuy baby and Babies ‘R Us have some pretty sweet benefits from using their registry service, as does Amazon.
+From the looks of it, Target and buybuy baby have some pretty sweet benefits from using their registry service, as does Amazon.
 One thing to remember: ALL of these baby registries offer 15% off your remaining registry so register for absolutely EVERYTHING.
 Even if no one buys it, you’ll get a sweet discount regardless.

 Baby Registry Essentials

 While a baby registry is a great way to get some of the bigger and more expensive items you need, don’t forget that a baby’s seemingly inexpensive day-to-day needs quickly add up.

 Some smaller items that you’ll always want on hand for your baby include: